 The Measure Applications Partnership (MAP) is a public-private partnership convened by the National Quality Forum (NQF).
-MAP provides input to the Department of Health and Human Services (HHS) on the selection of performance measures for public reporting and performancebased payment programs (Appendix A).
+MAP provides input to the Department of Health and Human Services (HHS) on the selection of performance measures for public reporting and performance-based payment programs (Appendix A).
 MAP has also been charged with providing input on the use of performance measures to assess and improve the quality of care delivered to children who are enrolled in Medicaid and the Children's Health Insurance Program (CHIP).

-The MAP Medicaid Child Task Force advises the MAP Coordinating Committee on recommendations to HHS for strengthening and revising measures in the Core Set of Health Care Quality Measures for Children Enrolled in Medicaid and CHIP (Child Core Set), with a focus on addressing high-priority measure gaps.
+The MAP Medicaid Child Task Force advises the MAP Coordinating Committee on recommendations to HHS for strengthening and revising measures in the Core Set of Health Care Quality Measures for Children Enrolled in Medicaid and CHIP (Medicaid Child Core Set), with a focus on addressing highpriority measure gaps.
 The task force consists of MAP members from the MAP Coordinating Committee and MAP workgroups (Appendix B).

-MAP's input on the Child Core Set began with an expedited review, described in this report, which took place over the course of ten weeks.
+MAP's input on the Medicaid Child Core Set begins with an expedited review, described in this report, scheduled to be completed by November 14, 2014.
 MAP will also conduct a second, more in-depth review scheduled to be completed in August 2015.
-Because a comprehensive retirement review was recently completed by the Agency for Healthcare Research and Quality (AHRQ) on behalf of the Centers for Medicare & Medicaid Services (CMS), MAP's expedited review focused on recommending measures to fill critical gap areas.
+Because a comprehensive retirement review was recently completed by the Agency for Healthcare Research and Quality (AHRQ), the focus for MAP's expedited review was to recommend measures to fill critical gap areas.
 In tandem with the MAP Measure Selection Criteria (MSC) (Appendix C), MAP considered states' experiences implementing the Child Core Set in making its recommendations.
-HHS will use MAP's findings to inform an annual update of the Child Core Set required by statute to occur by January 2015.
+HHS will use MAP's findings to inform an update of the Medicaid Child Core Set required by statute to occur by January 2015.
 NQF will continue to convene the Medicaid Child Task Force and MAP Coordinating Committee to provide additional review and recommendations in 2015 for the January 2016 update.